 - Overwatering flower beds

 The presence of water in your crawl space could result from your own direct actions.
-If you leave a hose running for too long near the side of your foundation, for example, water can pool and slip through your basement and crawl space.
+If you leave a hose running for too long near the side of your foundation, for example, water can pool and slip through your basement and then flood your crawl space.
+Emergency water damage services are not typically very cheap, so, this is definitely something you’ll want to watch for.

 You can quickly resolve this by turning off the water or replacing the sprinkler.
 If the water that collects has caused erosion, fill in the area using compact soil and ensure you create a slope that enables liquid to divert away from the foundation.